 Professional Teeth Cleanings

 No matter how regularly you brush your teeth, or how faithfully you floss, it’s important to turn to your dentist in Salisbury for professional teeth cleanings twice a year.
-And, if your at-home oral care routine could use a little more consistency, then it’s even more important to ensure that you are getting your teeth cleaned regularly.
+If your at-home oral care routine could use a little more consistency, then it’s even more important to ensure that you are getting your teeth cleaned regularly.
 After your teeth are cleaned by the professionals at Merritt Mill Dental Associates, your smile will probably look brighter, and your teeth will feel sparkly clean and smooth.
 But, the importance of dental cleanings goes beyond just maintaining a beautiful smile alone.

 The Professional Cleaning Procedure